Everything You Need To Know About Sand Filters

 How do sand filters work?

-The process is actually pretty simple.
-Just like it says in the name, the sand filter cleans the pool water with sand.
+The process of sand filters is simple – the sand filter cleans the pool water with sand.
 The filtering sand sits in the filter tank and the swimming pool water flows through it.
 The dirt and debris in the water get trapped by the sand and stay behind while the rest of the cleaner water goes back to the swimming pool.
-As more pool water comes through the sand filter system, the more dirt and debris the sand will collect, so, the filter becomes more efficient as it cleans.
+As more pool water comes through the sand filter system, the more dirt and debris the sand will collect, so the filter becomes more efficient as it cleans.

 What are the pros and cons of sand filters?

 Let’s break down some of the pros and cons of this filter type:

 - Maintenance is easy since backwashing and rinsing the pool filter is a pretty basic process.

 - Sand filters are usually the cheapest option available.

 - They last quite a while (generally, 5-10 years).